avimorgm/ceph-workshop/lab-5-purge-and-create.md

     for OSD_ID in `ceph osd ls-tree $HOSTNAME`; do systemctl stop ceph-osd@${OSD_ID}; ceph osd out ${OSD_ID}; done
     ```

 7. We have now 2 avilable copies of the data from 3, but the data is still availbale.
-Get the object:
+Get the object.
+   In case we have more than 3 hosts, this spesific replica will create on another host and the "Backfill" proccess will
+   start.

     ```
     rados get -p repl_pool hosts hosts_file